-Police officers and firefighters who are members of the PERA

-Police and Fire plan do not pay the Social Security portion of FICA taxes.
+Police officers and firefighters who are members of the PERA Police and Fire plan (except tribal police officers) do not pay the Social Security portion of FICA taxes.
 They are exempt because there is no Section 218 Agreement covering this retirement plan and under federal provisions, police officers or firefighters with coverage under the Police and Fire Plan are not subject to mandatory Social Security participation.